maysoon-1/Food-Allergic-Expert-System-/README.md

 ## Facts
 Many food recipes share common basic ingredients.
-Providing a description related to food allergies in some dishes, for instance, "Chocolate Cake," reveals ingredients that may trigger allergies for individuals sensitive to components like eggs, milk, and gluten.
+Providing a description related to food allergies in some dishes, for instance, 1."Chocolate Cake," reveals ingredients that may trigger allergies for individuals sensitive to components like eggs, milk, and gluten.
 These are fundamental ingredients in the majority of chocolate cake recipes.
 Therefore, it is essential to offer a simple database about food allergies, making it easier to comprehend food components and verify whether they contain ingredients to be avoided for those with specific allergies.
 ## Rules
-1: A rule to verify whether the product contains a specified component representing an allergen.
+1. A rule to verify whether the product contains a specified component representing an allergen.
-2:A rule to check if the product is safe, meaning it does not contain any of the specified allergenic components.
+2.A rule to check if the product is safe, meaning it does not contain any of the specified allergenic components.
 Also make ensure that none of the allergens are present in the product.